ysims/EcoNetToolkit/README.md

 python run.py --config configs/possum_config.yaml
 ```

-These demonstrate that the toolkit works correctly for both problem types and generates appropriate metrics and visualizations.
+These demonstrate that the toolkit works correctly for both problem types and generates appropriate metrics and visualisations.

 ## Troubleshooting